 The national anthem is played in public places during flag hoisting ceremonies and songs of nationalistic themes are played on loudspeakers in all cities of India.

 7. Raksha Bandhan

-Observed by Hindus across the world, Raksha Bandhan or Rakhi is a festival where sisters tie a colourful, decorative thread on the wrists of their brothers and performs pooja for their long life and health.
+Observed by Hindus across the world, Raksha Bandhan or Rakhi is a festival where sisters tie a colourful, decorative thread on the wrists of their brothers and perform pooja for their long life and health.

 The ritual symbolises a bond of protection which the brother is supposed to offer to the sister.
 In return, the brother gives the sister cash or gifts.
 Different regions have different customs.
-Shops are lined with colorful rakhis as the festival approaches.
+Shops are lined with colourful rakhis as the festival approaches.

 - When: August